Get exclusive money-saving offers and guides

 Yes, a select number of lenders will allow student and bridging visa holders with stable incomes to borrow, however, there may be stricter eligibility rules involved in these cases.

-Although car loans are usually restricted to PR and citizens, migrants on a 457 may have a better chance of being approved for car loans so long as they meet certain financial conditions.
+Although car loans are usually restricted to permanent residents and citizens, migrants on a 457 may have a better chance of being approved for car loans so long as they meet certain financial conditions.

-You may compare your options from here for car loans.
-Please click on the name of your preferred lender to check its eligibility criteria and get more info.
-Then you may click on the ‘Go to Site’ button to submit an online application.
+You may compare your options from our list of car loans for temporary residents in Australia.
+Please click on the name of your preferred lender to check its eligibility criteria and to get more information.
+When you are ready, you may click on the ‘Go to site’ button to submit an online application.

 Hope this information helped.